section-engineering-education/engineering-education/articles/creating-a-virtual-assistant-using-python/index.md

 ### Note:

-for Linux users, installing the Pyaudio, you might encounter an error, to fix the error and install PyAudio successfully, kindly follow the steps below:
+for Linux users, installing the Pyaudio, you might encounter an error when installing Pyaudio.
+Follow the steps to fix the error:

 1. Install **_portaudio_** modules using this command: